-Data cleaning is one of the most under-rated tasks in the field of data science, machine learning & business analytics as a whole.
+Data cleaning in data science, machine learning & business analytics is one of the most under-rated tasks.
 The key fuel to rich analysis & insights is data; and unclean or irrelevant data could lead to business leaders taking uninformed decisions; thereby negatively impacting business performance.

 Before getting to the tactical side of things, it is important to understand the coverage of ‘data cleaning’ – i.e. what are the various metrics or factors which are covered under data cleansing exercise.